Coleman was the representative for Missouri’s 6th congressional district and was a Republican. He served from 1975 to 1992.

 - H.R.
 3546 (102nd): Support for Emerging Democracies Act of 1991

-From Jan 1977 to Oct 1992, Coleman missed 354 of 8,175 roll call votes, which is 4.3%.
-This is worse than the median of 4.3% among the lifetime records of representatives serving in Oct 1992.
+From Jan 1977 to Oct 1992, Coleman missed 371 of 8,199 roll call votes, which is 4.5%.
+This is on par with the median of 4.4% among the lifetime records of representatives serving in Oct 1992.
 The chart below reports missed votes over time.

 The information on this page is originally sourced from a variety of materials, including: